 My Way of UX thinking

-While studying at Hyper Island I have come to the realization that I was born with a UX (user experience) mindset.
+While studying at Hyper Island I have come to the realization that I was born with an UX (user experience) mindset.
 When I applied to study at the Interactive Art Director program at Hyper Island, I became more aware of UX design and grew curious to see if I'd enjoy working in the field.
-Through insight after insight I figured out that most of my life I've unconsciously been thinking about UX, UI (user interface) and CX (customer experience).
+Through insight after insight I figured out that most of my life I've unconsciously been thinking about UX, UI (user interface), CX (customer experience) and Service Design.

 In everyday life I pay attention to how products and services around me have been designed and performed.
 I always find myself thinking how it could have been designed better.